jsonchef/bank-resreq-lendingmodel/README.md

 # bank-resreq-lendingmodel
-Simple program to model cumulative loan volumes stemming from initial deposit
+Simple program to model cumulative loan volumes stemming from an initial deposit